MyselfLeo/sacalo/README.md

-# Shitty Algorithm for Compressing Admittedly Large Objects (Sacalo)
+# Crappy Algorithm for Compressing Admittedly Large Objects (Sacalo)

 Believe it or not, it kinda works for large files.
 The file `example.txt`, for _example_, get compressed by a whooping **_46%!!_**